 There is an appointed time for everything.
 And there is a time for every event under heaven – Ecclesiastes 2:1

 He has made everything appropriate in its time. – Ecclesiastes 2:11

-It’s in long hard seasons I have to remind myself God is still very much at work.
-And sometimes that work isn’t measured by day to day accomplishments but rather by the softening and shaping of our hearts.
+In long hard seasons God is still very much at work.
+Sometimes that work isn’t measured by day to day accomplishments but rather the softening and shaping of our hearts.